Aria S. Halliday, Ph.D.

 “The field of Black Girlhood Studies deserves a book this beautiful, this powerful, and this affirming.
 Halliday has put together a collection of works that truly loves Black girls.
 Each chapter is unique and interdisciplinary.
 It asks us to explore how we understand Black girlhood today.
 Don’t just read this book: deeply study it.
 The collective knowledge within these pages will push the field and our communities for years to come.”

-—Dr. Bettina L. Love, Department of Educational Theory and Practice, University of Georgia, and author of We Want to Do More Than Survive and Hip Hop’s Li’l Sistas Speak
+—Dr. Bettina L. Love, author of We Want to Do More Than Survive

 “This collection, expertly edited by the emerging and ambitious scholar Aria Halliday, is both an inoculation and an antidote, as well as a testament to the exponential power of Black Girlhood Studies.
 The text is a savvy reframing of the too-often denied legibility of Black girls’ worthiness—their need for protection, play, security, imagination, and prevention from harm.
 This volume is its own world-making of the past, present, and future, reshaping the context in which Black girls can finally shine.”

-—Dr. Kyra D. Gaunt, University at Albany, SUNY, and author of the prize-winning book The Games Black Girls Play: Learning the Ropes from Double-Dutch to Hip-Hop
+—Dr. Kyra D. Gaunt, author of The Games Black Girls Play: Learning the Ropes from Double-Dutch to Hip-Hop

 “This groundbreaking collection brings together some of the most brilliant emerging and leading scholars in Black Girlhood Studies.
 Offering both intellectually rigorous and deeply affective insights, this collection shows us why we need Black Girlhood Studies and how to do it well.
 This is the collection Black girls deserve.”

-—Dr. Treva Lindsey, Department of Women’s, Gender, and Sexuality Studies, The Ohio State University, and author of Colored No More: Reinventing Black Womanhood in Washington, D.C.
+—Dr. Treva Lindsey, author of Colored No More: Reinventing Black Womanhood in Washington, DC

 Buy the Book